 Martha Charepoo is the Chair of our firm's Diversity & Inclusion Committee.
 She is an LCLD Fellow and a recipient of the 2019 Missouri Lawyers Media Diversity & Inclusion award for her efforts to advance diversity, inclusion and the dignity of all people in Missouri’s legal profession.

-Members of the committee include attorneys John Cowden, David Eisenberg, Kehl Friesen, Jim Jarrow, Meg Sterchi Lammert, Lisa Larkin, Terry O’Toole, Brandy Simpson, and Shatrasha Stone, as well as management and staff Karen Griggs (Executive Director), Beverly Redd-Bates (Legal Administrative Assistant), Lori Rickman (Director of Marketing), and Charniece Rollie (Executive Assistant).
+Members of the committee include attorneys Laura Beasley, John Cowden, David Eisenberg, Kehl Friesen, Jim Jarrow, Megan Sterchi Lammert, Lisa Larkin, Terrence O'Toole, Jr., and Brandy Simpson, as well as management and staff Karen Griggs (Executive Director), Beverly Redd-Bates (Legal Administrative Assistant), Lori Rickman (Director of Marketing), and Charniece Rollie (Executive Assistant).